FedoraQt/MediaWriter/MAC.md

 ### System configuration

-The application has been developed and tested on macOS Big Sur  (version 11.6.5).
+The application has been developed and tested on macOS Monterey.
 We recommend you to use the latest release possible.

-Oldest supported release is OS X Mojave (10.14).
+Oldest supported release is OS X 10.15.

 Resource-wise, every Intel-based Mac computer should be able to run Fedora Media Writer.